What is Forest School?

 We are very lucky to be on the edge of some amazing broadleaf woodlands containing a rich diversity of nature.
 With the kind permission of the landowners we use nearby Tin Woods on a weekly basis to deliver our Forest School curriculum.
 Our Level 3 trained Forest School Leader in EYFS and KS1 is Claire Linden and in KS2, Jade Jones.
 They work together with school staff and volunteers to ensure all children have weekly well-planned and resourced activities that develop their physical, social & emotional and core curriculum skills.
 This involves 'risky play' such as tree climbing, but it is assessed for the risks and benefits and is obsrved by adults.
 We go out in all weathers apart from thunderstorms or high winds, the children love the mud on rainy days!

-We are delighted that in March 2017 we became the first Primary School in the UK to gain 'Recognised Provider' status from the Forest School Association and we have successfully renewed this in 2018, 2019 and 2020 (see current certificate here).
+We are delighted that in March 2017 we became the first Primary School in the UK to gain 'Recognised Provider' status from the Forest School Association and we have successfully renewed this annually since then.

 The Forest School Association that we subscribe to have 6 core principles and to achieve our status as a recognised provider we agree to uphold these.
 They are: